-The Board's budget and final spend for 2019/20 are summarised below:
+The Pension Board's budget and final spend for 2020/21 are summarised below:

-Item Budget 2019/20 Actual 2019/20 Variance
+Item Budget 2020/21 Actual 2020/21 Variance

 £ £ £

-Allowances and Expenses 2,136 321 (1,815)
+Allowances and Expenses 2,850 1,287 (1,563)

-Training 18,432 6,880 (11,552)
+Training 18,584 35,203 16,619

-Advisor Fees 44,420 43,885 (535)
+Advisor Fees 62,145 65,470 3,325

-Other Costs 4,200 3,800 (400)
+Other Costs 4,280 4,080 (200)

-Total 69,188 54,886 (14,302)
+Total 87,859 106,040 18,181

-What will the Pension Board do in the future (in particular in 2020/21)?
+What will the Pension Board do in the future (in particular in 2021/22)?

-We have a number of items on our forward plan for 2020/21, although the exact agendas and timescales will necessarily remain flexible to consider any further matters that may arise.
+We have a number of items on our forward plan for 2021/22, although the exact agendas and timescales will necessarily remain flexible to consider any further matters that may arise.
 The following are already on our work plan for the forthcoming year:

-- The implementation of the resources and plans to implement the remedy required from the McCloud Supreme Court Judgement on the Fund this will be our main focus and the Board has agreed to be part of the Programme Steering Group for the Fund providing ongoing guidance and assistance for what will be a major programme of work.
-This has a number of risks inherent with it, not least the potential resourcing impact on the day to day Fund services for scheme members and employers. - The impact of the COVID-19 pandemic on the Fund this relates to the day to day operations of the Fund including communications with scheme members and employers, the financial impact on the Fund's assets and liabilities, and the potential that some employers may have financial problems impacting on the payment of pension contributions or even cease to exist.
-Given this is likely to go into 2021/22, the Board will be monitoring this both in relation to short-term adjustments but also longer-term plans.

-- Membership of the Committee including the potential impact of changes in membership, and ensuring quick and effective training is provided for new members. - Ongoing further consideration of several of the areas noted above, including: - Business Continuity assessment and documentation through the Fund's Business Continuity Plan. - GMP Reconciliation Project progress and completion. - Cybercrime and the resilience of the Fund's systems. - Continuous monitoring of both the Administration Team and Finance and Governance Team resources, and monitoring how current resources are improving performance against service standards and Key Performance Indicators.
+- The implementation of the resources and plans to implement the remedy required from the McCloud Supreme Court Judgement on the Fund - this will be our main focus and the Pension Board is part of the Programme Steering Group for the Fund providing ongoing guidance and assistance for what will be a major programme of work.
+This has a number of risks inherent with it, not least the potential resourcing impact on the day to day Pension Fund services for scheme members and employers. - Consideration of how the Fund is managing the risk of pension scams when scheme members are transferring their accrued benefits to other pension arrangements. - Review of audit reports. - Considering the results of a survey with Committee members to assess the effectiveness of the Fund's governance arrangements. - Ongoing further consideration of several of the areas noted above, including: - Business Continuity assessment and documentation through the Fund's Business Continuity Plan. - Cybercrime and the resilience of the Fund's systems (noting cyber has now been added as a standing item for future agendas). - Reviewing the Fund's compliance against TPR's new Code (albeit this may go into 2022/23 depending on when the final Code is issued). - Continuous monitoring of both the administration team and finance and governance team resources, and monitoring how current resources are continuing to improve performance against service standards and Key Performance Indicators.

-A budget for 2020/21 has been agreed as follows:
+A budget for 2021/22 has been agreed as follows:

 Item £

-Allowances and Expenses 2,058
+Allowances and Expenses 2,034

-Training 21,284
+Training 19,634

-Advisor Fees 45,570
+Advisor Fees 64,915

-Other Costs 4,280
+Other Costs 4,700

-Total 73,192
+Total 91,283